 I swore to myself that I would never again try a Medicare Advantage program.

-Original Medicare is relatively inexpensive, currently, $183/month for parts A and B and generally $10-50/month for part D.
+Original Medicare is relatively inexpensive, currently, $183/month for parts A and B and generally $20-100/month for part D(depending on your medication coverage needs).

-Medicare Advantage(part C) boasts about having no monthly charges(sometimes they don’t), but you often may end up spending a lot more money to pay for your appointments and treatment.
+Medicare Advantage(private insurance) boasts about having no monthly charges(sometimes they don’t), but you often may end up spending a lot more money to pay for your appointments and treatment.

 For example, when I see my neurologists, I get a bill for residual costs each time – it’s usually about $25, while the original bill is close to $250.
-That’s only 10%, since Medicare coverage reduces how much the office can charge for certain services.
+Medicare reduced the original bill through negotiations with that medical service, then I pay only 20% of that reduced cost.

 Also, I’d be much less likely to be able to see my neurologist because any of the Advantage plans has more limited options than original Medicare, as fewer doctors participate in their programs.